 In the land of web application security, there are a few not-so-well-kept secrets, arguably none bigger than this:

-The WAF survived not by being excellent, but by being mandated.
+The legacy WAF has survived not by being excellent, but by being mandated.

 The WAF is an antiquated technology that was created to help stem the rise of application security vulnerabilities, which had been overwhelming organizations with their frequency of discovery.
 Static and dynamic analysis tools dumped huge quantities of bugs onto development teams that had no possible way to fix so many code issues.